 - Large movement pattern and cardiovascular aerobic exercise for patients with Parkinson’s

 - LSVT-BIG therapy

 - Pacing of exercise for multiple sclerosis, myasthenia gravis and Guillain-Barre syndrome

 - Use of Assistive devices, bracing and partial load weight-bearing equipment

 Aquatic therapy combines the benefits of therapy with the advantages of warm-water exercise.
-Working in the warm-water environment, patients can discover a freedom of movement that allows them to progress and accomplish more than they often can in land-based therapy.
+Working in a warm-water environment, patients can discover a freedom of movement that allows them to progress and accomplish more than they often can in land-based therapy.
 Therapy occurs in individual 1:1 sessions or specialized groups for all ages available at Wood County Hospital location only.

 Post Rehabilitation Programs